Yadav-Roshan/Java_Programs/Assignment5-Shape/Readme.md

 Circle.java contains two functions:
 1. Circle(): Constructor of Circle class to take in radius of circle
 2. calculateArea(): Calculating area of the circle overriding the abstract method from Shape class
+3. calculatePerimeter(): Calculating perimeter of the circle overriding the abstract method from Shape class

-Rectangle.java contains two functions:
+Rectangle.java contains three functions:
 1. Rectangle(): Constructor for Rectangle class to take in length and breadth of rectangle
 2. calculateArea(): Calculating area of the rectangle overriding the abstract method from Shape class
+3. calculatePerimeter(): Calculating perimeter of the rectangle overriding the abstract method from Shape class

-Square.java contains two functions:
+Square.java contains three functions:
 1. Square(): Constructor for Square class to take in side of the square
 2. calculateArea(): Calculating area of the square overriding the abstract method from Shape class
+3. calculatePerimeter(): Calculating perimeter of the square overriding the abstract method from Shape class

-Sphere.java contains three functions:
+Sphere.java contains four functions:
 1. Sphere(): Constructor for Sphere class to take in radius of sphere
 2. culateArea(): Calculating surface area of the sphere overriding the abstract method from Shape class
 3. culateVolume(): Calculating volume of the sphere overriding the abstract method from Volume Class
+4. calculatePerimeter(): Since sphere has no perimeter just overriding the abstract method from Shape class

-Cylinder.java contains three functions:
+Cylinder.java contains four functions:
 1. Cylinder(): Constructor of Cylinder class to take in radius and height of cylinder
 2. calculateArea(): Calculating surface area of the cylinder overriding the abstract method from Shape class
 3. calculateVolume(): Calculating volume of the cylinder overriding the abstract method from Volume Class
+4. calculatePerimeter(): Since sphere has no perimeter just overriding the abstract method from Shape class

-Pyramid.java contains three functions:
+Pyramid.java contains four functions:
 1. Pyramid(): Constructor of Pyramid class tot ake in base and height of pyramid
 2. calculateArea(): Calculating surface area of the pyramid overriding the abstract method from Shape class
 3. calculateVolume(): Calculating volume of the pyramid overriding the abstract method from Volume Class
+4. calculatePerimeter(): Since sphere has no perimeter just overriding the abstract method from Shape class

 Main.java does the following functions:
 Lets the user choose 1,2,3,4,5,6.